SunnySuite/Sunny.jl/docs/src/structure-factor.md

 structure factor can be found in the following section.

-The basic usage for the instantaneous case is very similar to the dynamic case, except one calls `InstantStructureFactor` instead of `DynamicStructureFactor`.
+The basic usage for the instantaneous case is very similar to the dynamic case, except one calls `InstantStructureFactor` instead of `SampledCorrelations`.
 Note that there are no required keywords as there is no need to specify any dynamics. `InstantStructureFactor` will immediately calculate a sample of
 $𝒮(𝐪)$ using the spin configuration contained in `sys`.
 It is therefore